jquense/yup/README.md

 a js object schema validation.
 The api and style is heavily inspired by [Joi](https://github.com/hapijs/joi), which is an amazing library but generally too big and feature rich for my client use.
 Yup is a lean lib in the same spirit without the fancy features.
 You can use it on the server as well, but in that case you might as well just use Joi.

 Yup is also a little less opinionated than joi, allowing for custom validation and transformations.
-It also allows "stacking" conditions via `when` for properties taht depend on more than one other sibling property.
+It also allows "stacking" conditions via `when` for properties that depend on more than one other sibling or child property.

 ## Usage